 Let us consider one practical issue of Spare Parts purchase.

-We prefer to inspect incoming material for compliance of our requirement.
+We prefer to inspect incoming material for compliance of our requirements.

-While creation of material master, tick the ‘Post to insp. stock’ box in the Purchasing Tab.
+While creating of material master, tick the ‘Post to Insp. stock’ box in the Purchasing Tab.

 When that Spare is received, it will go to Quality Stock.

-Maint. person can check it and transfer the stock to “Unrestricted Stock” through MB1B via 261 movement, giving a reason as Accepted after Inspection or Rejected.
+Maint. a person can check it and transfer the stock to “Unrestricted Stock” through MB1B via 261 movements, giving a reason as Accepted after Inspection or Rejected.

 Ans: In SPRO – Under Maintenance and Service order —> general data —-> “Create System Conditions or Operating Conditions” –> check the box for PM Reservation.

 In the equipment Master,

 Under the Location tab, mention the PP work center and